 A secondary gate, more conveniently sited for peacetime use but easily decommissioned in time of war, lay on the west of the castle and was probably reached across a level timber bridge spanning the ditch.

-The inner face of the wall was lined with a continuous barrel vault, 8 m wide internally, which, besides providing covered accommodation for the personnel, stores, stables, smithies and other services of the castle’s outer ward, in wartime would have also given protection to those firing from the embrasures in the outer wall and created another tier of defence on the terrace above.
+The inner face of the wall was lined with a continuous barrel vault, 8 m wide internally, which, besides providing covered accommodation for the personnel, stores, stables, smithies, and other services of the castle’s outer ward, in wartime would have also given protection to those firing from the embrasures in the outer wall and created another tier of defense on the terrace above.

-Both gates in the gate-tower have slit-machicolations above them; but while the outer one is set between two pointed arches, the inner one is placed behind a flat arch with decorative joggled voussoirs of a type probably derived from contemporary Islamic architecture.
-There is also a postern in the north wall of the gate-tower.
+Both gates in the gate tower have slit machicolations above them; but while the outer one is set between two pointed arches, the inner one is placed behind a flat arch with decorative joggled voussoirs of a type probably derived from contemporary Islamic architecture.
+There is also a postern on the north wall of the gate tower.

-In the centre of the inner ward, a courtyard some 22 m square is enclosed by barrel-vaulted ranges.
-The undercrofts seem to have contained stores, stables and, on the south-east, a kitchen, while the living area of the knights seems to have been on the floor above, with access by a stone staircase on the south side of the courtyard.
+In the center of the inner ward, a courtyard of some 22 m square is enclosed by barrel-vaulted ranges.
+The undercrofts seem to have contained stores, stables, and, on the southeast, a kitchen, while the living area of the knights seems to have been on the floor above, with access by a stone staircase on the south side of the courtyard.

 Belvoir occupies a significant place in the history of medieval military architecture.